 - First performed: Teatro Regio Ducal, Milan, 26 December 1770

-Mitridate, re di Ponto was his first important opera: commissioned to open the Milan season, apparently on Hasse’s recommendation.
+Mitridate, re di Ponto was Mozart’s first important opera: commissioned to open the Milan season, apparently on Hasse’s recommendation.
 The libretto was based on a 1673 play by Racine, and had previously been set by one Quirino Gasparini in Turin in 1767.

 Despite a difficult rehearsal period and demanding singers, Mitridate was a triumph.
 “Evviva il maestro!” shouted the Milanese, who saw the opera 21 more times, not fazed by its six-hour running time (including an interpolated ballet).

 Giuseppe Parini, the Italian translator of Racine, praised Mozart for having studied beauty in nature, and expressed human passions in a vital and lively manner.

 Mitridate then slumbered for two centuries, not revived until 1971, in Salzburg.
 Some claim that it is Mozart’s first masterpiece; some even claim that it is a better opera seria than Idomeneo or La clemenza di Tito.
 Other critics – Einstein and Dent among them – think an opera seria based on Racine was beyond the teenager’s powers.